Trump waives interest on federal student loans `` until further notice ''

 The coronavirus has forced a wave of colleges and universities across the country to close or switch to online learning only to stem the spread of the new virus.

-At least 2.5 million students have been affected by the sudden action of at least 90 major universities.
+At least 2.5 million students have been affected by the sudden action of at least 90 major colleges and universities.

 Details of the executive action were not yet immediately available.